-5 Author contributions.
-All authors conceptualized the research; SH provided the snowpack modeling infrastructure and the snowpack model output; FH derived the methods and implemented both code and simulations; all authors contributed to writing the manuscript; PH acquired the funding.
+Author contributions.
+All authors conceptualized the research; SH provided the snowpack modeling infrastructure and the snowpack model output; FH derived the methods and implemented both the code and simulations; all authors contributed to writing the paper; PH acquired the funding.